 With Technical Director Søren Nielsen, Daniela has developed a vision for a performance language that fuses aerial dance and stilts choreography with visual theatre with a narrative.
 She creates site responsive and touring performances, which have an intensely visceral response to space, place and text.
 Daniela has worked collaboratively with a range of established and up and coming artists from different fields and has collaborated with companies such as Candoco Dance Company, National Youth Theatre, Little Angel Theatre, Srishti Dance Creations and more.

-Søren Nielsen, Technical Director
+Søren Nielsen, Executive Director

-Søren is the technical director and co-founder of Scarabeus Aerial Theatre, a long established multidisciplinary aerial performance company, and one of the UK leading exponents of site responsive aerial performance in unusual places.
+Søren is the executive director and co-founder of Scarabeus Aerial Theatre, a long established multidisciplinary aerial performance company, and one of the UK leading exponents of site responsive aerial performance in unusual places.
 Søren started as a performer specializing in stilt dance, acro balance on stilts and aerial techniques such as trapeze and harness (vertical dance).

 In the last 10 years Søren’s work for Scarabeus has involved site specific shows rigged in unusual location such as buildings, trees, tall ships, aerial structures and even a disused satellite dish.
 Søren also works regularly as a rigging consultant, rigger and trainer for other companies including: WacArts, Walk the Plank, Graeae Theatre and Greenwich and Docklands Festivals, The Circus Space, High Performance Rigging, Wildworks and Battersea Arts Centre, The Generating Company, Gravity and Levity, Emergency Exit Arts, and Cirque du Soleil.